-If you grow tomatoes, chances are you’ll be staking them sooner or later.
+If you grow tomatoes in your home garden, chances are you’ll be staking them sooner or later.

-And although it can be a hassle, supporting tomatoes brings multiple benefits.
+And although it can be a hassle, with a little bit of work tomato supports bring multiple benefits.

 For one, it provides stability for your tomato crops.
 But the list goes on.
 Staking tomatoes:

-- Keeps your crops off the ground, promotes air circulation and prevents fruit rotting.
+- Keeps your crops off the ground, promotes good air circulation and thereby healthy tomatoes.
+It also prevents fruit rotting.

 - Maximizes the growing space in your garden.